PrintfvsCout/mario-princess-backend/README.md

 ## How to run the project
 **NOTE**: there is no need to create a database, the database is already created `db.game`

+The project also contains unit tests to algorithms and utility functions

 All of the project external modules and their versions are in the file
 1. Install the `requirements.txt` file with `pip install -r requirements.txt` and `pip install pipenv`
 2. Run `pipenv shell` in the root directory of the project